|Nutritional Guidelines (per serving)|

 Looking for the perfect roasted chestnut soup recipe?
-This simple vegetarian and vegan roasted chestnut soup is a fall or winter soup to be savored on a chilly Thanksgiving or Christmas evening or for any fall or winter dinner occasion.
+This simple vegetarian and vegan bowl is a fall or winter soup to be savored on a chilly Thanksgiving or Christmas evening or for any fall or winter dinner occasion.

 Not everyone likes the subtle nutty flavors of chestnuts, but if you do, then you'll love this easy chestnut soup recipe.
 This vegetarian chestnut soup recipe is also vegan as long as you use vegan margarine or oil (and not butter) and soymilk in place of dairy milk.
 In addition, all of the ingredients can be gluten-free, but you'll need to check the ingredients list of your vegetable broth, or buy one which is specifically labeled as gluten-free.

-- 3 tbsp. vegan margarine or olive oil
+- 3 tablespoons vegan margarine or olive oil

 - 1 carrot (minced)